Pedrorait/ProjetoICD/README.md

 and can be found at : https://drive.google.com/drive/folders/1cp_DhFOfwioHjzSHrHjAWXfpdRx1aJQy?usp=sharing

 ##### Database Structure
-The database we use can be located in the directory "data/stocks" and it has 4 csv files, each one with the following columns:<br>
+The database we use can be located in the directory "data/stocks" and it has 4 csv files, each one with the following columns:
-Date,Open,High,Low,Close,Adj Close,Volume.<br>
+Date,Open,High,Low,Close,Adj Close,Volume.
 Which are data about the stocks of each of the referred companies.

 #### The code
-The last version provides an executable "main.exe", an terminal program who make the follow steps:<br>
+The last version provides an executable "main.exe", an terminal program who make the follow steps:
-1 iteration:<br>
+1 iteration:
-Select the data for a company.<br>
+Select the data for a company.
-2 iteration:<br>
+2 iteration:
-Select the column to be read from a csv.<br>
+Select the column to be read from a csv.
-3 iteration:<br>
+3 iteration:
-Select the information the investor wants extracted.<br>
+Select the information the investor wants extracted.

 ##### Market Struct
 ```